Are you convinced your baby hates the crib and will never, ever sleep there?

 That’s what I do!
 I teach you about the different parts and pieces of your child’s sleep.
 Then, I explain exactly how and what to do to teach them to sleep well, and support you every step of the way.

 Don’t be afraid to ask for help if you’re struggling with your baby’s sleep.

-We offer a complimentary sleep evaluation so that you can share your specific sleep struggles and we can explain how we can help.
+I offer a complimentary sleep evaluation so that you can share your specific sleep struggles and we can explain how we can help.